 For example, an innovation that improves traffic safety will probably first spread in the rich countries that can afford it, so that after a few years, the places lacking it will be ones where it’s complicated to deploy.
 A new surgery that prevents a health problem will probably first be offered in places with good medical care, to patients whose conditions don’t have added complications.
 Once those patients have been treated, handling the remaining cases will be more expensive.
 That means that money given now will go further than money given later, once we’ve already solved the problems that can be solved cheaply.

 So for any given organization — whether it’s treating fistulas from childbirth or deworming kids — we might expect donations to be most needed fairly early on, when there are a lot of problems that can be solved easily, and to go further than they will later, when most of the problems that remain are ones that are harder to solve.
 Donors will have found the “low-hanging fruit” in a cause.

 How seriously to take this argument depends on which cause you think is the most promising.
-In 2018, I asked Julia Wise, president of Giving What We Can at the Centre for Effective Altruism, for advice.
+In 2018, I asked Julia Wise, who was the president of Giving What We Can at the Centre for Effective Altruism at the time, for advice.
 “If you want to work on global health and development,” Wise told me, “the best opportunities are now.”
 There are already lots of organizations providing health services, and the problems they’re working on are mostly improving, so money now will probably go further than it will in five years.

 “For causes that we know less about, where our understanding is more in its beginnings,” Wise thinks there’s a case for waiting.
 In a few years, we might discover a new giving opportunity that’s better than any of the existing ones.
 On the other hand, “in these areas where the evidence is thin, the right thing to do is fund research.
 If we’re all waiting for somebody else to fund things so we could find out what works, then we could be waiting for a long time.”